Negative transfer (memory): AB-AC list learning

+Preventing negative transfer

 Studies have shown that not only by reevaluating the situation and its errors but by comparing them to others who have attempted the same task allows for deeper insight into how to correct ones ability or knowledge of a situation.
 By having the ability to compare oneself to another individuals performance adjustments can be better internalized and negative effects can be calculated and seen before they are even made.
 This allows for the error rate to slow down with the positive transfer rate to increase.
 When applying what has been learned to another similar task, one can now take what has been learned along with the comparisons of what others have accomplished and apply it more accurately.
 It would almost be like getting five chances to learn from one exercise when in actuality you only attempted it once.

 According to research done by Magda Osman, without external normative standards, such as making a comparison with another’s learning experiences, self-perceptions of the knowledge and control ability of self-conditions lead to negative self-assessments.
 Moreover, along with poor self-efficacy judgments, individuals also undervalued the relevancy of previously gained knowledge in assisting them in the transfer task.
 The reason for this is because individuals overcompensate in their error detection and correction, which leads them to ignore rather than transfer relevant prior information.
 As a consequence this has negative effects on their performance because they have failed to utilize prior relevant knowledge.

 Remember to consider the negative learnings that can transfer over from prior experiences when introducing something new.
 Address the negatives to help extinguish the error rates that might occur.
 Luckily, while negative transfer is a real and often problematic phenomenon of learning, it is of much less concern to education than positive transfer.
 Negative transfer typically causes trouble only in the early stages of learning a new domain.
 With experience, learners correct for the effects of negative transfer.